25 Marketing Automation Statistics You Need to Be Aware Of

 21. Only 8% of marketers use AI and machine learning adoption in marketing automation.

 Although artificial intelligence and machine learning have been the most popular buzzwords in martech for a while now, only 8% of those interviewed said they’ve already implemented it as part of their marketing automation strategy.
-Of those 8%, only 3% had been using it for more than two years at the time of the interview (2019).
+Of that 8%, only 3% had been using it for more than two years at the time of the interview (2019).
 What is encouraging, though, is that 33% of respondents said their companies are planning to exploit the benefits of AI technology within the next year.
 Still, most respondents (59%) have not implemented any such technologies yet, nor do they plan to do so in the foreseeable future.

 22. 62% of marketers use post-registration welcome emails, making it the most common form of automated email marketing.